 The courthouse will be funded from statewide increases in court user fees, authorized by Senate Bill 1407, which passed in 2008.
 This bill approved the issuance of up to $5 billion in lease revenue bonds to fund this project and 40 others throughout the state, to be repaid by court fees, penalties, and assessments.

 What is the impact of the state’s current budget crisis on this project?

 Since 2009, $1.7 billion in court construction funds have been borrowed, swept to the General Fund, or redirected to court operations As a result, this project, as with other courthouse projects statewide, has been subjected to several delays, and has been required by the Judicial Council to undergo reductions to its construction budget, overseen by a statewide oversight committee of justices, judges, and public building experts.
 Funding of future phases of this project depends in part on what happens to court construction funds in future fiscal years.

 Who decides where the new courthouse will be located?

-The AOC is working closely with the Superior Court and with a Project Advisory Group that includes judges and court staff, and county government representatives and officials.
-The AOC follows a standard site selection policy and process.
+The Judicial Council is working closely with the Superior Court and with a Project Advisory Group that includes judges and court staff, and county government representatives and officials.
+The Judicial Council follows a standard site selection policy and process.
 The process involves objectively evaluating all potential sites and selecting at least two sites that meet agreed-upon criteria for the proposed new courthouse in providing access to justice for the portion of Placer County inside the Tahoe basin, within the confines of the project’s budget and schedule.
-The Presiding Judge signs off on a preferred and alternate site, and the site selection must also be approved by the Administrative Director of the Courts (who heads the AOC) and the State Public Works Board.
+The Presiding Judge signs off on a preferred and alternate site, and the site selection must also be approved by the council's Administrative Director and the State Public Works Board.

 What sites are currently being considered?